-For information concerning eligibility criteria and application procedures for programs administered by IIE, a student may contact the U.S. Embassy, Consulate, or Information Service in his or her country.
+For information concerning eligibility criteria and application procedures for programs administered by the Institute of International Education, a student may contact the U.S. Embassy, Consulate, or Information Service in his or her country.

 Students from Africa, the Middle East, Korea and other areas may also request information about scholarships from the following: